 Early Childhood Education (ECE)

-The ECE Teacher reports to the ECE Director and/or Preschool Site Director.
+The JCC Preschool Teacher reports to the ECE Director or Preschool Site Director.
 The person in this position works directly with the children and their families enrolled in the Early Childhood programs.

 Responsibilities to be shared with co-teachers in a team-work model will include but will not be limited to the following: